-(d) Appointment to fill any vacancy shall be made by selecting the employee with the greatest departmental seniority who is qualified to fill the vacancy.
-The County shall be the sole judge of employee qualifications.

-(e) By the close of their meetings, each crossing guard will be informed of his/her crossings for the following school year and they will subsequently be confirmed in writing by the department.

-(f) All vacancies, including new openings and reopened crossings, occurring after the close of the current school year until June 1 of the following school year shall not be subject to the bid and assignment process described above.
+- (d) Appointment to fill any vacancy shall be made by selecting the employee with the greatest departmental seniority who is qualified to fill the vacancy.
+The County shall be the sole judge of employee qualifications. - (e) By the close of their meetings, each crossing guard will be informed of his/her crossings for the remainder of the new school year and they will subsequently be confirmed in writing by the department.
+The effective date of the new assignments will be the first working day of the second full week following the end of the bid process. - (f) A vacancy is a permanent opening of an established crossing that has been vacated by a permanent, part-time employee via termination, transfer, retirement, promotion or any other related reason for permanently leaving.
+All vacancies, including new openings and reopened crossings, occurring after the bid and assignment process for the new school year until the beginning of the following school year shall not be subject to the bid and assignment process described above.
 The department will attempt to fill these vacancies first with school crossing guards whose permanent assignments are less than four (4) hours per day in descending order of their seniority, and subsequently by guards working four (4) hours or more in descending order of seniority.
-A mini-bid notice will be provided to make Crossing Guards aware of the vacancy and its availability for bid.
+A mini-bid notice will be provided to make Crossing Guards aware of the vacancy and its availability for bid no later than ten (10) working days after the crossing becomes vacant.